Blood Type Diet: Does It Work?Dec 2, 2021

 While the blood type diet may sound like something out of a young-adult vampire series, plasma doesn’t actually make an appearance on the food list (phew).
 Instead, it’s a strategy for eating that’s based on your own particular blood type.

-Proponents believe your blood type determines how well you can process certain foods.
+Proponents believe your blood type determines how well you can metabolize certain foods.
 They contend that each of the four basic blood types carry different traits and characteristics that can influence everything from weight management to longevity.
 But does eating according to your blood type really work?
 We took a look at the research to find out more.

 What Is the Blood Type Diet?